How BEC attacks use email impersonation and social engineering to steal money, and how to stop them.

 Business Email Compromise (BEC)

 Business Email Compromise is one of the most financially damaging cyber crimes.
-Unlike ransomware, it doesn’t rely on malware — it exploits trust, authority, and urgency through carefully crafted emails.
+It needs no malware.
+An attacker exploits trust, authority and urgency through a well-written email.

 The BEC Attack Flow